sdmp/sdmp.github.io/docs/resources/index.md

 			- 615f92603372ae3fe302860098a019e15927551fee3b7a5179eecc0fe18760ba
 	...

-Mixing encrypted and visible content is allowed, but unlikely:
+Mixing encrypted and visible content is allowed:

 	---
 	sdmp: